Drift91/stable-diffusion-unfiltered/README.md

+Example for GTX 1660 Ti:

+`python scripts/txt2img.py --prompt "a photograph of an astronaut riding a horse" --plms --precision full --n_samples 1`

 # Automatic memory management

 This version can be run stand alone, but it's more meant as proof of concept so other forks can implement similar changes.